 - We are a Prescribed Person under the Public Interest Disclosure (Prescribed Persons) Order 2014, meaning primary care staff working at GP surgeries, opticians, pharmacies and dental practices can raise concerns about inappropriate activity with us directly.
 We assign any concerns for further investigation and offer support to individuals that have suffered fiscal or professional detriment as a result of whistleblowing.

 - Our procurement approach follows the Crown Commercial Service standard and includes a mandatory exclusion question regarding the Modern Slavery Act 2015.

-- To date all Commercial and Procurement staff have received training on ethical and labour issues in procurement.
-Ethical and labour issues form a key part of our induction for new entrants to the Commercial team.
+- To date all Commercial and Procurement staff have received training on ethical and staffing issues in procurement.
+Ethical and staffing issues form a key part of our induction for new entrants to the Commercial team.